SagaR-S-05/Chit_Chat/README.md

-# Langchain Q&A System for Pandas Dataframes
+# Chit Chat - A Langchain Q&A System for Pandas Dataframes
 🚀 First Langchain project: A dynamic Q&A system that interacts with Pandas dataframes, allowing users to query, modify, and visualize data in real time.
 It also integrates web-based searches to augment datasets.

 ### 🌐 Live Demo